MIG welding consumables

 The nozzle directs the shielding gas to the weld.
 Like contact tips, nozzles are either threaded or nonthreaded and come in many different shapes and sizes for various applications.

-For spray arc transfer or pulsed spray of solid wire, the nozzle should extend past the contact tip, which helps deliver the shielding gas closer to the arc when longer electrode stickout is required.
+For spray arc transfer or pulsed spray of solid wire, the nozzle should extend past the contact tip.
+This helps deliver the shielding gas closer to the arc when required to use longer electrode stickout.
 It also helps the contact tip run cooler.

 In short-circuit transfer mode, the contact tip should be flush or extend just slightly past the nozzle, allowing for the short electrode stickout required.
 Since a certain amount of spatter occurs with this type of transfer, extending the contact tip can help decrease spatter buildup on the nozzle.
 This, in turn, allows the gas to flow unrestricted.